-- 1 Turn on the Wireless switch on the left side of the computer.
-The Switch wireless devices dialog box appears. - 2 Select Wireless LAN and click OK.
-The Wireless Switcher button in the taskbar changes into Wireless LAN. - 3 Right-click the network icon in the taskbar displaying the message Wireless Network Connection. - 4 Click View Available Wireless Networks.
-The Connect to Wireless Network dialog box appears. - 5 Select the network you want to use.

-Type the Network Key.
+- Turn on the Wireless switch on the left side of the computer. - Right-click the network icon in the taskbar displaying the Wireless Network Connection message. - Click View Available Wireless Networks.
+The Connect to Wireless Network dialog box appears. - Select the network you want to use. - Type in the Network Key.
 The network key has the same name as the network ID, but without the first digit.
-For example:

-- ID of the network: 09316a (6 digits) - Network key: 9316a (5 digits)
+For example: - ID of the network: 09316a (6 digits) - Network key: 9316a (5 digits) - Click Connect.

-Click Connect.

 After 30 seconds, the connection is established.